We’ve updated this article with a new version.

-The Galleon is the largest ship (currently) available to use in Blood & Plunder and it is truly a beast!
+The Galleon is the largest 28mm scale ship model (currently) available to use in Blood & Plunder and it is truly a beast!
 At 26″ long and 24″ tall, it truly dominates a gaming table and intimidates its opponents.
 A Spanish Galleon Ship model is one of the quintessential images of the Age of Piracy.

 It is by far the toughest and most heavily armed ship in Blood & Plunder but it is also slow, not very maneuverable and has a very deep draft.